inaimathi/langnostic/posts/self-titled.md

 The second option is hard because, I'll lay this down as an axiom, at **no point** in a project **will you know less** about what shape the output will take than you do before you've assembled a team.
 That situation screams "Lisp" at me, although I guess any language with sufficient ease of [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) creation would do.
 Perhaps it screams other things to other people; I knew a guy at a former place who said

-As far as I'm concerned, unless there's a really good reason not to, you should just use PHP for web development.
+> As far as I'm concerned, unless there's a _really_ good reason not to, you should just use PHP for web development.

 I'm not poking fun of the guy either; his reasoning is that since the standard LAMP stack is in place at half a scrillion servers around the world and counting, any bugs likely to bite over the course of a development cycle have already been found.
 That's the same principle as [Raymond's statement of Linus' Law](http://en.wikipedia.org/wiki/Linus'_Law#By_Eric_Raymond).
-The trouble is that it leaves you faffing about with PHP even when the entire team knows a more powerful, more abstract language like Python or Ruby.
+The trouble is that it leaves you faffing about with PHP even when the entire team knows a more powerful, more consistent language like Python or Ruby.

 In fact, applied globally, this principle would have every developer on earth using [some combination of Java, C, C++ and/or C#](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html), because odds are that every developer could scrape up ten buddies that are at least marginally proficient with those.
 There's a tension between "powerful languages" and "popular languages", because each brings benefits to the table.
 Powerful means you'll be more likely to crack through whatever problem you run into, while Popular means that a lot of problems have been pre-solved for you.
 Power means you'll be able to move mountains with small teams, Popularity means you'll be able to get big teams together reliably.
 That begs a third question, because if you've got a specific project in mind, you have to ask